Jip-Hop/sedunlocksrv-pba/README.md

 ## Operational Notes
 - `Boot` is a warm handoff through `kexec`.
 This is faster and keeps unlocked OPAL state, but it is not the same as a cold restart.
 If the target OS or platform firmware only behaves correctly after a full restart, use `Reboot` instead.
+- Unlocking from any interface mints a 4-digit web boot code.
+Use it when you unlock from SSH or the local console and then want to select/boot a kernel from a browser without re-entering the disk password.
 - Split boot layouts are supported.
 A working system may store EFI bootloader files on one partition and the actual kernel/initrd on another filesystem such as LVM-backed root or `/boot`.
 - **Recovery Kernels in Web UI**: Kernel discovery may include normal and recovery boot entries.
 Recovery kernels are hidden by default in the web flow (`Hide Recovery Kernels` checked).
 Users can uncheck the option to show them, and recovery entries are labeled with a `[Recovery]` prefix.
 - **Diagnostics in Console and SSH**: The local console TUI and SSH menu both include a diagnostics screen that shows the current network interfaces plus per-drive OPAL query data.
 This is useful when networking is misconfigured and the web UI cannot be reached.